What Is Retinitis Pigmentosa?

 There are many genes that cause retinal cells to stop working, so there are many different types of RP.

 It affects approximately 1 in 3,000 to 4,000 people.
-In approximately half of all cases there are other family members with RP.
+In roughly half of all cases, there are other family members with RP.
+There are three main ways in which RP can be passed from parent(s) to child:

 Symptoms of retinitis pigmentosa

-The age at which symptoms start and the rate of deterioration is variable - for example with the different genetic types - but is generally very slow with changes occurring over years rather than months.
+The age at which symptoms start and the rate of deterioration are variable - for example, with the different genetic types - but generally very slow, with changes occurring over years rather than months.

 Difficulties with night vision and peripheral vision are the first things that are noticed.
 Later, reading vision (detailed vision), colour vision, and central ('straight-ahead') vision are affected.